coolshou/qgitx/README.md

  - Commit changes visually cherry picking modified files.
  - Apply or save patch series from selected commits, drag and drop commits between two instances of qgit.
- - Associate commands sequences, scripts and anything else executable to a custom action.
-Actions can be run from menu and corresponding output is grabbed by a terminal window.
- - qgit implements a GUI for the most common StGIT commands like push/pop and apply/save patches.
-You can also create new patches or refresh current top one using the same semantics of git commit, i.e. cherry picking single modified files.

 ##Installation